hczhu/TickerTick-API/README.md

 ### Terms of Use
 - The API is free of commercial/non-commercialuse use.
-- All endpoints have a rate limit of __6 requests per minute__ from the same IP address.
+- All endpoints have a rate limit of __10 requests per minute__ from the same IP address.
 This is enforced by the service.
+More precisely, an IP will be blocked for one minute if more than 10 requests are sent within any one minute time window.
 - You are welcome to file an issue if you see any problem, like irrelevant stories.

-> :warning: An IP address has a rate limit of __6 requests per minute__.
+> :warning: An IP address has a rate limit of __10 requests per minute__.

 ## Get stock news feed API
 This API returns a feed of the lastest news stories relevant to the query in reverse chronological order.